-Only online applications submitted until May 27, 2024 until 17.00 (CET) will be considered.
+Only online applications submitted until DD.MM.YYYY until HH.MM, will be considered.

 Selection process

 After submitting the application form and motivational letter, the EUSAIR Facility Point will check the eligibility of applications.
-After assessing the motivational letter, the successful candidates will be selected ensuring the diversity in country, gender, location (urban or rural), interests, and age.
+Only eligible candidates will be further assessed.
+After assessing the motivational letter, candidates with score equal or above the threshold will be proposed for selection by the Facility Point ensuring the diversity in country, gender, location (urban or rural), interests, and age.
+The list of candidates and the threshold for current Call will be proposed for approval to the EUSAIR Governing Board by EUSAIR Youth Consultation Task Force.

 Expected commitment

-Commitment to a one-year mandate (with the possibility of extension).
+Commitment to a one-year mandate (with the possibility of two extensions).

-Undergo capacity building before the start of the mandate.
+Undergo capacity building at the start of the mandate.

 Meet several times a year, both online and in person.